Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Methodology

 \subsection{Impossible Perturbations}

 We test the two perspectives based on the methodology by \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024}.
-For each attested language (e.g., French) we create perturbed versions of that language which are impossible -- for example, a version of French in which a syntactic transformation relies on linear word position (e.g., reversing the word order after the fourth word).
+For each attested language (e.g., Italian) we create perturbed versions of that language which are impossible -- for example, a version of Italian in which a syntactic transformation relies on linear word position (e.g., reversing a sentence from the fourth token onwards).
 The perturbations are listed in Table~\ref{table:perturbations}.
-Each language (either possible or impossible) then serves as a pretraining dataset for a GPT-2 model \cite{Radford:2019}.
+Each language (either possible or impossible) then serves as a training dataset for a GPT-2 model \cite{Radford:2019}.

 We expand the experimental coverage in \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} in two ways.
-First, while \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} only trained on English (and unattested variants of it), we add eight additional languages: Danish, Finnish, French, German, Greek, Hebrew, Italian, and Russian.
+First, while \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} only trained on English (and impossible variants of it), we add eight additional languages: Danish, Finnish, French, German, Greek, Hebrew, Italian, and Russian.

-Second, for each attested language we apply the perturbations given in Table~\ref{table:perturbations}. \texttt{SHUFFLE} perturbations change the word order in a sentence: \texttt{SHUFFLE global} shuffles each sentence deterministically based on sentence length in tokens, and \texttt{SHUFFLE local} switches each even-indexed token with the following token.
-The perturbation \texttt{SWITCH} swaps the tokens at indices 0 and 2 (\texttt{SWITCH} and \texttt{SHUFFLE} perturbations are compared to the baseline dataset \texttt{NO PERTURB}). \texttt{REVERSE} perturbations flip the word order in a sentence: \texttt{REVERSE full} reverses the entire sentence while \texttt{REVERSE partial} reverses the order starting at a random position after an inserted \texttt{<rev>} marker. \texttt{REVERSE} languages are compared to a baseline dataset \texttt{REVERSE baseline} where the \texttt{<rev>} token is inserted at the same location without additional changes, to control for the effect of additional textual material on perplexities. \texttt{\texttt{HOP}} inserts a special marker three tokens after each verb. \texttt{\texttt{HOP}} is compared to a baseline \texttt{\texttt{HOP} baseline} where the same marker is inserted right after the verb, again to control for perplexity effects of the marker.
+Second, for each attested language we apply the perturbations given in Table~\ref{table:perturbations}. \texttt{SHUFFLE} perturbations change the word order in a sentence: \texttt{SHUFFLE global} shuffles each sentence deterministically based on sentence length in tokens, and \texttt{SHUFFLE local} switches each even-indexed token with the following odd-indexed token.
+The perturbation \texttt{SWITCH} swaps the tokens at indices 0 and 2 (\texttt{SWITCH} and \texttt{SHUFFLE} perturbations are compared to the baseline dataset \texttt{NO PERTURB}).

+\texttt{REVERSE} perturbations flip the word order in a sentence: \texttt{REVERSE full} reverses the entire sentence while \texttt{REVERSE partial} reverses the order starting after a randomly inserted \texttt{<rev>} marker. \texttt{REVERSE} languages are compared to a baseline dataset \texttt{REVERSE baseline} where the \texttt{<rev>} token is inserted at the same location without additional changes, to control for the effect of additional textual material on perplexities.